+86-159 9860 6917

 What is a Geocomposite Drainage Layer?

-A Geocomposite Drainage Layer is a type of geosynthetic material designed to provide drainage in various applications, including road construction, landfills, and construction of retaining walls.
+A Geocomposite Drainage Layer is a type of geosynthetic material designed to provide drainage in various applications, including road construction, landfills, and the construction of retaining walls.
 It typically consists of a combination of geotextiles and drainage cores, which work together to allow water to flow through the material while preventing soil particles from entering the drainage system.

 The key features of a geocomposite drainage layer are: